Model of incompressible turbulent flows via a kinetic theory: Study of turbulent plane Couette flow

 The most striking observation is the markedly different behaviours exhibited by the various reduced VDFs.
-The distribution function $\Phi_1$, which represents the zeroth-order moment in the wall-normal direction, remains remarkably close to its local equilibrium state across all wall-normal positions and for both kinetic models.
+The distribution function $\Phi_1$, which represents the zeroth-order moment in the wall-normal direction, remains remarkably close to its local equilibrium state across all wall-normal positions.
 This near-equilibrium behaviour indicates that the mass conservation constraint is well satisfied throughout the flow domain, consistent with the incompressibility condition.
 In sharp contrast, $\Phi_2$ and $\Phi_3$ exhibit pronounced departures from their respective equilibrium distributions, particularly in the outer region of the flow.
+Here the "equilibrium" baseline refers to the local isotropic Gaussian distribution $F^{eq}$ (and its reduced counterparts $\Phi^{eq}_k$) constructed from the local mean velocity and TKE.
+Therefore the deviations primarily reflect shear-induced anisotropy and wall-normal inhomogeneity in the averaged turbulence dynamics.
 The VDF $\Phi_2$, associated with the streamwise momentum transport, shows increasing non-equilibrium effects as the distance from the wall increases.
-Notably, at $y^+ \approx 419$ and the channel centerline, $\Phi_2$ exhibits distinctly non-Gaussian distributions, indicating the presence of intermittent large-scale turbulent structures that cannot be captured by simple equilibrium assumptions.
+Notably, at $y^+ \approx 419$ and near the channel centerline, $\Phi_2$ exhibits a clear departure from the isotropic Gaussian baseline, characterized by an odd-in-$\xi_y$ (sign-changing) deviation.
+This feature is directly related to the Reynolds shear stress, since $\sigma_{xy}=-\langle u_x' u_y'\rangle$ is obtained as the moment of the reduced distribution (in our definition, $\sigma_{xy}=-\int \xi_y \Phi_2 d\xi_y+U_x U_y$ for $U_y\approx0$).
+The observed positive deviation for $\xi_y<0$ and negative deviation for $\xi_y>0$ contributes to the negative correlation $-\langle u_x'u_y'\rangle$, consistent with the leading-order (first-order CE) closure and also with linear eddy-viscosity modeling.
 Similarly, $\Phi_3$, which is related to the streamwise kinetic energy transport, demonstrates substantial non-equilibrium characteristics with a comparable spatial evolution pattern.
 The VDF $\Phi_3$ shows progressively stronger departures from equilibrium as the wall-normal distance increases, with the outer region exhibiting the most pronounced non-equilibrium effects.
-Remarkably, $\Phi_3$ also displays non-Gaussian distributions at $y^+ \approx 419$ and the channel centerline.
-The non-equilibrium nature of $\Phi_3$ directly contributes to the anisotropic stress behaviour observed in the Reynolds stress predictions, explaining the model's capability to capture the non-Newtonian effects that linear eddy viscosity models cannot represent.
+At $y^+ \approx 419$ and near the channel centerline, $\Phi_3$ exhibits a clear asymmetry/shift relative to the isotropic baseline.
+This feature indicates a nonzero wall-normal transport of TKE flux, which corresponds to a higher-order velocity moment of the VDF and is captured at leading order by the first-order CE closure.